Skip to main content

 Where can I buy FNZ from New Zealand?

-FNZ is listed on the NZX, so any NZ broker that supports NZX trading can offer it — including Smartshares (direct), InvestNow, Sharesies and Hatch.
+FNZ is listed on the NZX, so any NZ broker that supports NZX trading can offer it — including Sharesies, Interactive Brokers, Tiger Brokers, InvestNow, BNZ Direct Broking, Jarden Direct, ASB Securities and Smartshares (direct).
 Compare fees and minimums before picking one.